DbLibs and Electronic Components in the Cloud with Altium 365

 Up to Altium’s version 20.0, when using Altium 365 in conjunction with DbLibs, it was not possible to take full advantage of all collaboration features except when confined on-premises.
 This is fine for secure, on-campus collaboration and parts management, but full collaboration with outside designers and stakeholders used outdated file exchange processes.

 Altium 365 allows always-up-to-date and flawlessly standardized component data to be adopted in your organization by allowing every engineer to work from the same single shared library.
 One or more librarians can draw and validate schematic symbols, component footprints, and component parameters while the whole team can petition them to create new electronic components through Altium’s part request form.

 In Altium 365, component changes are managed through a Part Lifecycle, and their adoption is also tracked in your projects through the Where Used feature.
-These features allow to quickly uncover and update all designs when a component becomes inevitably obsolete, a task that in a less centralized environment can often take days of work.
+These features allow us to quickly uncover and update all designs when a component becomes inevitably obsolete, a task that in a less centralized environment can often take days of work.

 All of these features, and more, were partially compromised when adopting DbLibs.
 DbLibs connects to databases separate from the one used by Altium 365 behind the scenes; the schematic symbols and PCB footprints must be shared and organized independently, and any lifecycle management will inevitably rely on external ERP software often not suited to the needs of component library management.